patrici0/ecs-code-on-aws/01-EnvironmentSetup/README.md

 ![Cloud9 Main Screen](/01-EnvironmentSetup/images/cloud9_main_screen.png)

-All the commands presented in the workshop, such as `docker build`, `aws ecr get-login` and so on, should be executed in the terminal window:
+All the commands presented in this workshop, such as `docker build`, `aws ecr get-login` and so on, should be executed within the terminal window at the bottom:

 ![Cloud9 Terminal](/01-EnvironmentSetup/images/cloud9_terminal.png)

 >NOTE: You can arrange the size of the windows inside the Cloud9 interface.

-On the left side panel, you will see a list of all your files:
+On the left side panel, you will see a directory tree of all your files:

 ![Cloud9 Files](/01-EnvironmentSetup/images/cloud9_files.png)

 On the top window, you have a text editor, where you can make changes to the files.
-If you just click twice on any file on the *files** menu, you will be able to edit it:
+If you click twice on any file in the directory tree, it will open and you will be able to edit it:

 ![Cloud9 Editor](/01-EnvironmentSetup/images/cloud9_editor.png)